ahendriksen/tomosipo/doc/overview.rst

 Tomosipo is a pythonic wrapper for the ASTRA-toolbox of high-performance GPU primitives for 3D tomography.

-The aim of tomosipo is as to:
+The aim of tomosipo is to:

-- Expose a user-friendly API for high-performance 3D tomography
+1. Expose a user-friendly API for 3D tomography;
-- Enable easy manipulation and visualisation of 3D geometries
+2. Enable easy manipulation and visualisation of 3D geometries;

-.. _index-first-steps:
+3. Express high-performance GPU-accelerated algorithms succinctly.

 First steps
 ===========